tchowmf/kartlaravel/README.md

 ## Security Vulnerabilities

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.
+💻 Running the server
+💡 After all the dependencies have been installed, you just need to run the server with the following command:

+php artisan serve
 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).